 Safeguarding of Vulnerable Adults (regardless of whether family or friends are involved)

 What will the IMCA do?

 Where possible find out the person’s wishes, feelings, values and beliefs

 Represent the person’s best interests

-Independently support the person through the decision-making process as an independent person
+Independently support the person through the decision-making process as an independent professional

 Safeguard the rights and entitlements of the person set out in the MCA, ensuring that the basic principles and the best interest checklist are being followed